-There are two different ways to get started with Cloud Carbon Footprint:
+There are three different ways to get started with Cloud Carbon Footprint:

 - Create a standalone app using the command line interface